AntsiferovMaxim/nestjs-env/README.md

 ```bash
 npm install nestjs-env --save
 ```
+> This library is not responsible for loading environment variables from a file, for this you need to use `env-cmd` or `dotenv`.
 ### Getting Started

 Let's imagine that we have a folder called `src/config` in our project that contains several configuration files.